"No other print or online resource has as many funding sources as this thorough directory." --Job Quest

 Foreword by Eric Goldman, Santa Clara University School of Law

 Are your working on a degree in law?
 Congratulations.
 You have made a wise decision.
 Not only will you find a legal career personally and intellectually challenging, you will also find it financially rewarding.
-In fact, in the latest Occupational Employment Statisics Survey, law was listed as one of the twelve highest paying professions in the United States.
-According to a joint study released recently by the Equal Justice Works, the National Association for Law Placement, and the Partnership for Public Service, the median starting salary at private law groups now tops $90,000.
+In fact, in a recent Occupational Employment Statisics Survey, law was listed as one of the twelve highest paying professions in the United States.
+Plus, the National Association of Law Placement, in its 2014 salary survey, found that the median first-year salary of law school graduates at firms of all sizes was $125,000.

 Law School Is Expensive